kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 I deployed the LAPI to my cluster using their helm charts.
 You can see my manifests [here](https://github.com/kdwils/homelab/tree/main/monitoring/crowdsec).
 The installation instructions can be found [here](https://app.crowdsec.net/security-engines/setup?distribution=kubernetes).

-Basically, you deploy the LAPI with an enrollment key and the approve it on the dashboard afterwards.
+Basically, you deploy the LAPI with an enrollment key and then approve it on the dashboard afterwards.

 After this is deployed and running you can interact with the LAPI using the `cscli` on the pod.